 A host of invertebrate species of varying sizes and trophic levels inhabit the CCE.
 The trophic roles of invertebrates and vertebrates are discussed in Section 3.2.
 In this section, the FEP considers the scientific literature on invertebrates that serve as habitat for other CCE species.
-The delineation of benthic structure-forming invertebrates, in particular corals and sponges, is under more thorough discussion within the Groundfish EFH Review Committee for updates to Groundfish EFH designation (EFHRC 2012).
 The major challenge with observing bottom-dwelling invertebrates to assess and analyze their population structure, qualities as habitat (or not), and roles within the marine ecosystem is that they can only be observed alive in the places where they occur, e.g. from a human-occupied submersible, remotely operated vehicle, or autonomous underwater vehicle, or via shallow water diving operations, any of which require deploying equipment that is challenging to use even on small geographic scales (Krieger and Wing 2002, Etnoyer and Morgan 2005, Whitmire and Clarke 2007, Yoklavich and O'Connell 2008).
-However, laboratory studies can be also used to examine habitat preferences in fishes under controlled conditions and provide the opportunity to introduce predation as a factor influencing habitat preference (e.g., Ryer et al. 2004).
-Most of NOAA's scientific work on deep sea corals and other structure-forming invertebrates has been conducted in the last four years, coming out of a deep sea coral research program established in the 2007 reauthorization of the MSA [16 U.S.C. §1884].
+However, laboratory studies can also be used to examine habitat preferences in fishes under controlled conditions and provide the opportunity to introduce predation as a factor influencing habitat preference (e.g., Ryer et al. 2004).
+Most of NOAA's scientific work on West Coast deep sea corals and other structure-forming invertebrates has been conducted in the last four years, coming out of a deep sea coral research program established in the 2007 reauthorization of the MSA [16 U.S.C. §1884].

-Tissot and co-authors (2006) narrowed the question of which invertebrate taxa and associated morphologies should be viewed as having the potential to serve as habitat for other species by characterizing structure-forming invertebrates as those that, like some coral species, add functional structure to benthic habitats by nature of their large size (e.g. black corals (Antipatharia spp.), sponges (Porifera spp.), anenomes (Metridium spp.), and sea pens (Subselliflorae spp.) and through having complex morphologies (e.g., black corals, sea pens, and basket stars).
+Tissot et al. (2006) narrowed the question of which invertebrate taxa and associated morphologies should be viewed as having the potential to serve as habitat for other species by characterizing structure-forming invertebrates as those that, like some coral species, add functional structure to benthic habitats by nature of their large size (e.g. black corals (Antipatharia spp.), sponges (Porifera spp.), anenomes (Metridium spp.), and sea pens (Subselliflorae spp.) and through having complex morphologies (e.g., black corals, sea pens, and basket stars).
 Megafaunal invertebrates that aggregate in high numbers, such as sea urchins and sea pens, could also be considered structure-forming in areas where the physical environment is otherwise low-relief (Tissot et al. 2006).

-Whitmire and Clarke (2007) listed 101 species of corals identified in the U.S. West Coast EEZ, within which four species were classified as having adequate individual or colony size and morphological complexity to be considered of high structural importance: Lophelia pertusa, Antipathes dedrochristos, Paragorgia arborea, and Primnoa pacifica.
+Whitmire and Clarke (2007) listed 101 species of corals identified in the U.S. West Coast EEZ, within which four species were classified as having adequate individual or colony size and morphological complexity to be considered of high structural importance: Lophelia pertusa, Antipathes dedrochristos,

+Paragorgia arborea, and Primnoa pacifica.
 Several additional classes and individual species of coral were identified as being of medium structural importance: Dendrophyllia oldroydae, Bathypathes sp., Isidella sp., and Keratoisis sp.
 Corals of the West Coast EEZ are distributed over a variety of bottom habitats, with higher concentrations on hard-bottom (not sand) and medium-to-high relief rocky habitat.
 With their morphologically complex forms, corals can enhance the relief and complexity of physical habitat (Whitmire and Clarke 2007), although the literature remains divided on whether West Coast deep sea corals serve to aggregate fish (Etnoyer and Morgan 2005, Auster 2005, Tissot et al. 2006).